What Is Comparative Negligence in Florida Law?

 These systems vary by state, and understanding which one applies is essential for any personal injury claim.

-Key Points About Florida’s Comparative Negligence Law
+Florida’s Comparative Negligence Law Simplified

-- Applicable to Multiple Types of Accidents
+Applies to Many Types of Accidents

-Overview of Florida’s Pure Comparative Fault System
+Florida’s Pure Comparative Fault System

 Florida adopts a unique approach known as the pure comparative fault system.
 This system allows an injured party to seek damages even if they were mostly responsible for their injuries.
 Unlike other states that limit recovery based on a fault threshold, Florida’s pure comparative fault system recognizes that accidents often involve shared responsibility.
 Each party’s level of negligence determines their share in the liability, ensuring that even those who are primarily at fault can still receive some compensation for their injuries.